TheHive-Project/TheHiveDocs/training-material.md

 TheHive’s configuration file is located in `/etc/thehive/application.conf`.
 For additional configuration, [read the documentation](README.md).

+**Important notice** : after the first login into TheHive, if Cortex healthcheck fails, it should success after fully reloading the web page.

 #### Cortex

-TheHive is already configured to use the local Cortex service.
+Cortex is already configured with a superAdmin account `admin/thehive1234`.
+An organization `training` is also pre-installed with an account `thehive/thehive1234`.
+This account has `read/analyze/orgAdmin` privileges and TheHive is already configured to use the Cortex service with its key API.

 #### Analyzer and Associated Report Templates

+With the new version, analyzers are disabled by default.
+The training VM is delivered with _Abuse Finder_, _File_Info_, _Msg_Parser_ and _MaxMind GeoIP_ enabled.

-To fully benefit from the analyzers, you should install the associated report templates:
+To fully benefit from the analyzers, you should install the associated report templates in TheHive:

 - [download the report template package](https://dl.bintray.com/cert-bdf/thehive/report-templates.zip)
 - log in TheHive using an administrator account